 Drought Water Restrictions

-The City of Garden Ridge uses water from both Edwards Aquifer and the Trinity Aquifer to provide water to residents.
-The Edwards Aquifer Authority is a regional authority managing water pumped out of the Edwards Aquifer and has set standards for Emergency Water Use Reduction Program in the region.
+The City of Garden Ridge uses water from both the Edwards Aquifer and the Trinity Aquifer to provide water to its residents.
+The Edwards Aquifer Authority is a regional authority managing water pumped out of the Edwards Aquifer and has set standards for its Emergency Water Use Reduction Program.
 Currently the Trinity Aquifer is currently an unregulated water source and the city relies on the Trinity Aquifer for the majority of its water resources.

 There are five levels of drought that can be declared by the Mayor.
-View the Water Conservation Plan Stage table (click here).
-The four drought stages include:
+To view the Water Conservation Plan Stage table (click here).
+The five drought stages include:

 - Drought Stage 1 (J-17 Well Level reaches 660')

 - Drought Stage 2 (J-17 Well Level reaches 650')

 - Drought Stage 3 (J-17 Well Level reaches 640')